Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Previous Works

 where $\theta_{t+1}$ is the world model after one gradient step on the transition $(s_t, a_t)\rightarrow s_{t+1}$.
 Both error terms are evaluated on the same transition, so the environment is sampled only once.
 Since noisy transitions are unlearnable, the one-step improvement $e(s_t,a_t ~|~ \theta_t) - e(s_t,a_t ~|~ \theta_{t+1})$ is smaller for such transitions in expectation, and larger for learnable ones.
 Unlike Curiosity V1 \cite{CV1}, which rewards raw prediction error and therefore keeps assigning high reward to irreducibly noisy transitions, Curiosity V2 \cite{CV2} naturally suppresses reward for unlearnable transitions as training proceeds.

 Both Curiosity V1 \cite{CV1} and V2 \cite{CV2} compute their reward solely from the \emph{current} transition, without accounting for the model's error across the full history $\mathcal{D}_t$ of visited transitions.
 Consequently, neither incentivizes sampling transitions that reduce cumulative error across previously learned ones, and may fail to prevent degradation on already-learned transitions.
 Curiosity V1 \cite{CV1} is further compounded by using the raw prediction error, which provides no mechanism to distinguish learnable from unlearnable transitions at all.
-This motivates the cumulative formulation in Section~\ref{sec:cumulative}.
+This motivates our cumulative prediction-error-based formulation in Section~\ref{sec:cumulative}.

-A line of work extends Curiosity V1 \cite{CV1} by varying the choice of $e(\cdot)$: ICM \cite{pathak1_icm} measures squared $L_2$ error in a learned inverse-dynamics feature space, and Burda et al.\ \cite{pathak1} provide a large-scale empirical study of feature-space choices.
-These inherit Curiosity V1's per-step structure and its blindness to the cumulative objective.
-Other approaches avoid raw observation error: Random Network Distillation \cite{rnd} uses a fixed random target to produce a soft count-based bonus that is less tied to dynamics prediction error; Disagreement \cite{disagreement} uses ensemble variance to be noise-robust at the cost of training and querying multiple dynamics models, making the approach substantially more expensive computationally than single-model curiosity objectives.
+A line of work extends Curiosity V1 \cite{CV1} by varying the choice of $e(\cdot)$: ICM \cite{pathak1_icm} measures squared $L_2$ error in a learned inverse-dynamics feature space, and \citet{pathak1} provide a large-scale empirical study of feature-space choices.
+These inherit Curiosity V1's per-step structure and can still get stuck at unlearnable, stochastic transitions.
+Other approaches avoid raw observation error: Random Network Distillation \cite{rnd} uses a fixed random target to produce a soft count-based bonus that is less tied to transition prediction error; Disagreement \cite{disagreement} uses ensemble variance to be noise-robust at the cost of training and querying multiple world models, making the approach substantially more expensive computationally than single-model curiosity objectives.
 VIME \cite{vime} and count-based bonuses \cite{bellemare2016} take Bayesian and visitation perspectives.

-These distinctions guide our empirical scope: we focus on baselines that can be used as direct intrinsic-reward substitutions in the same single-world-model training loop.
-We therefore treat ICM as a feature-space instance of Curiosity V1 under our generic $e(\cdot)$ notation, use exact visitation counts as the tabular analogue of pseudo-count bonuses, and treat ensemble- or Bayesian-dynamics methods as orthogonal to our cumulative-objective contribution rather than as baselines.
-The Curiosity-Critic is in principle composable with any of the above approaches.
-The experiment in this paper is a controlled evaluation designed to isolate this mechanism; comprehensive empirical comparison on larger-scale benchmarks is an avenue for future work.